eccenca/documentation.eccenca.com/docs/explore-and-author/graph-exploration/building-a-customized-user-interface/property-shapes/index.md

 ### Path

 The datatype or object property used in this shape.
+This path will be ignored if there is a table report defined for the property shape.
+However, in Easynav, this path can always be used for exploration.

 Used Path: `shacl:path`